fruzsinaagocs/oscode/paper.md

 I thank Lukas Hergt for invaluable discussions during the early development of `(py)oscode` and his ongoing support.
-Construction of the algorithm would not have been possible without the help and guidance of Will Handley, Mike Hobson, and Anthony Lasebnby.
+Construction of the algorithm would not have been possible without the help and guidance of Will Handley, Mike Hobson, and Anthony Lasenby.
 I was supported by the Science and Technology Facilities Council (STFC).

 # References